500px/legacy-api-documentation/endpoints/photo/GET_photos.md

     - 'liked' — Boolean value whether the current user has liked this photo
     - 'purchased' — Boolean value whether the current user has bought this photo

+-  **personalized_categories** - If set to true, returns photos from personalized categories for the currently logged in user and authenticated request, if personalization is available for the current user.

 - **tags** — If set to 1, returns an array of tags for the photo.

 ***